-X.4 MHDS Overview
+50.4 MHDS Overview

 The MHDS Profile provides a Document Registry that persists, manages, and provides access using the MHD access methods.
-This is in support of IHE Document Sharing as described in Section X.7
+This is in support of IHE Document Sharing as described in Section 50.7.

-X.4.1 Concepts
+50.4.1 Concepts

 The MHDS Profile supports Document Sharing utilizing only FHIR infrastructures.
 This is similar functionality to XDS but using the FHIR standard and not SOAP.
-Note that the MHD Profile can be used as an API to an XDS or XCA infrastructure, thus there is no use of XDS or XCA in the MHDS Profile.
 The advantage of the FHIR infrastructure is that it is based on more accessible technology, especially for mobile devices; but the solution is not limited to mobile devices.

-625 X.4.2 Use Cases
+50.4.2 Use Cases

-X.4.2.1 Use Case #1: Publication of a new document with persistence
+50.4.2.1 Use Case #1: Publication of a new document with persistence

 This use case utilizes MHD Document Source using the Provide Document Bundle [ITI-65] transaction to the Document Recipient that is grouped with the MHDS Document Registry.
 The Document Registry validates the publication request and persists the information if approved.
 The MHD Comprehensive Metadata Option is required of the MHD Document Source as the MHD Document Recipient within the MHDS Document Registry will implement the Comprehensive Metadata Option.
+See Section 50.1.1.1.

-X.4.2.2 Use Case #2: Update of patient identity after an authorized Merge
+650 50.4.2.2 Use Case #2: Update of patient identity after an authorized Merge

 This use case utilizes the grouped PMIR Patient Identity Consumer to enable the Document Registry to receive updates of Patient Identity, so that when a Merge is authorized, the Document Registry will update any of the references to the former Patient Identity with the Patient Identity that survives.
+See Section 50.1.1.1.3.

-X.4.2.3 Use Case #3: Discovery and Retrieval of existing documents
+655 50.4.2.3 Use Case #3: Discovery and Retrieval of existing documents

 The MHD Document Consumer is supported by the Document Registry grouped with the MHD Document Responder to allow for the Document Consumer to discover and retrieve document metadata and content.
+See Section 50.1.1.1.2.

-X.4.2.4 Use Case #4: Consent Management for disclosure under Use Case #3
+50.4.2.4 Use Case #4: Consent Management for disclosure under Use Case #3

-With the use of the Consent Management Option the Document Registry supports simple Allow and Deny patient privacy consents for disclosure.
+660 With the use of the Consent Management Option the Document Registry supports simple Allow and Deny patient privacy consents for disclosure.
 These controls are available to prevent unauthorized disclosure.
 These Consent Management function does not prevent publication from Use Case #1 to enable documentation longitudinal consistency and for accesses not mediated by Patient Privacy Consent.
+See Section 50.2.2.

-X.5 MHDS Security Considerations
+665 50.5 MHDS Security Considerations